gwosc-tutorial/quickview/README.md

 ## LOSC Data Quickview

 Welcome!
-This ipython notebook is intended to provided a quick look at short segments of data from the <a href='https://losc.ligo.org/'>LIGO Open Science Center</a>
+This IPython notebook provides a quick look at short segments of data from the <a href='https://losc.ligo.org/'>LIGO Open Science Center</a>

 * Set the GPS time (t0) and data set in the first cell
 * Click "Run All" in the cell menu at the top